HoaTo001/David_portfolio/_projects/2022-11-13-Smart-Home-Utility.md

 ---
 **Technology used:** C#, Unity3D, AWS Serverless Architecture, Android Studio

-Smart Home Utility is a proof-of-concept that let the user manage their household utilities (gas, hydro, and electricity) usage through a mobile phone
+Smart Home Utility is a proof-of-concept that let the user manage their household utilities (gas, hydro, and electricity) usage through a mobile phone.

 ![](/images/SHU-overview.png)